Recording receipts for a party committee

 Documenting a contribution’s legality

-In order to determine whether a contribution of questionable legality was made by a permissible source and was not excessive, the treasurer may deposit the contribution, within a 10-day window for depositing contributions, and make at least one written or oral request for evidence of the contribution’s legality.
-If the contribution cannot be determined to be legal, the treasurer must refund the contribution within thirty days of receipt.
+In order to determine whether a contribution of questionable legality that has been deposited in a committee's campaign depository is permissible, the treasurer must make at least one written or oral request for evidence of the contribution’s legality.
+If the contribution cannot be determined to be legal, the treasurer must refund the contribution within 30 days of receipt.